Michelle McCool: Personal life

 McCool was married to Jeremy Louis Alexander, whom she began dating in high school.
 The couple divorced in 2006.
 She married fellow wrestler Mark Calaway, known professionally as The Undertaker, on June 26, 2010, in Houston, Texas.
 Their first child together, their daughter Kaia, was born in August 2012.
-They have a younger son adopted named Kolt.
+They have a younger adopted son named Kolt.

 McCool is a devout Christian, and she incorporated Christian crosses on her wrestling attire.

 She has had several wrestling-related injuries; in November 2007, she fractured her nose during an overseas WWE tour after Victoria's clothesline hit her in the face.
 She has been hospitalized twice, had two broken ribs, a broken sternum, and a broken xiphoid process.
 When she eventually decided to retire from active wrestling competition and thus left the WWE and ended her active career, she mentioned that her foot had been injured for two months prior with a broken toe, torn joint capsules and a torn MCL.
 In 2016 she was diagnosed with skin cancer, and underwent successful treatment.
 In April 2019 she publicly disclosed she had struggled with infertility, and had suffered several miscarriages.